JiahaoZhang-Public/JiahaoZhang-Public.github.io/_pages/about.md

 - Our project at Grapedata received the Cloud Computing Application Award in the UCB Data Science Discovery Program, standing out among over 100 teams!
 You can find more details on my [blog post](../_posts/2024-05-01-Award.md).
 - I completed my internship at [Grapedata](https://www.grape-data.com/), where I worked as a data science research intern.
 - I also finished my exchange program at UC Berkeley, where I took various CS courses and participated in the Data Science Discovery Program.

+🔬 **Current Project: Temporal Inference of Cells**
+Temporal Inference of Cells (TIC) is a computational framework for analyzing cellular micro-environments using graph-based pseudo-time analysis.
+TIC integrates tools for graph construction, embedding preparation, pseudo-time trajectory computation, and biomarker trend visualization.
+I am collaborating on this project with PhD Jerry Wang.

 My research interests include:
 * **Fintech**: Utilizing LLMs to develop textual analysis in asset pricing and portfolio management.